Symplectic mechanics of relativistic spinning compact bodies. III. quadratic-in-spin integrability in Type-D Einstein spacetimes: persistence and breakdown: Hamiltonian formulation and phase space reduction

 In addition to this, the Poisson brackets \eqref{PBs} have a special feature that makes them \emph{degenerate}: there exist certain phase space functions on $\mcM$, called Casimirs, such that the Poisson bracket of \emph{any} function with a Casimir vanishes.
 This is a very particular type of constant of motion: typically, a constant of motion $I$ is one such that $\{I,H\}=0$.
 But here, a Casimir $\mathcal{S}$ is such that

 Casimirs are related to symmetry of the Poisson brackets themselves, whereas classical constants of motion $I$ are linked to symmetries of the Hamiltonian $H$.
 The Casimirs for our Poisson brackets \eqref{PBs} turn out to be the two spin invariants $(S_\circ,S_\star)$ defined in \eqref{eq:def-norms}.
-The higher-level symmetry related to them is that of the Lorentz group SO(1,3), which is hidden in the brackets \eqref{PBSS}.\footnote{These brackets, when projected onto an orthonormal tetrad (a class of tetrad fields invariant under Lorentz transforms), become $\{S^{AB},S^{CD}\}=2(\eta^{A[D}S^{C]B}+\eta^{B[C}S^{D]A})$, which is nothing but the structure generating of the Lorentz algebra so$(1,3)$ \cite{Gou2}.}
+The higher-level symmetry related to them is that of the Lorentz group SO(1,3), which is hidden in the brackets \eqref{PBSS}.\footnote{These brackets, when projected onto an orthonormal tetrad (a class of tetrad fields invariant under Lorentz transforms), become $\{S^{AB},S^{CD}\}=2(\eta^{A[D}S^{C]B}+\eta^{B[C}S^{D]A})$, which is nothing but the structure generating of the Lorentz algebra so$(1,3)$ \cite{GouSR}.}

-Lifting the degeneracies brought by these Casimirs is a simple matter: one simply projects onto the sub-manifold defined by their level sets.
-These sub-manifolds are called \emph{symplectic leaves} of $\mcM$, we denote them by $\mcN$.
+Lifting the degeneracies brought by these Casimirs is a simple matter: one simply projects onto the submanifold defined by their level sets.
+These submanifolds are called \emph{symplectic leaves} of $\mcM$, we denote them by $\mcN$.
 Since there are two Casimirs, $\text{dim}(\mcN)=14-2=12$.
-The sub-manifolds $\mcN$ are not degenerate any more, and are qualified as \emph{symplectic}, whence their name. \\
+The submanifolds $\mcN$ are not degenerate any more, and are qualified as \emph{symplectic}, whence their name. \\

 We work at the intersection $\mcT \cap \mcN$ of a fixed symplectic leaf under TD SSC.
-Being on $\mcT$ implies that all solutions to Hamilton's equations satisfy the TD SSC \emph{by construction}, and being in $\mcN$ implies that the (projected) Poisson structure is free of degeneracies and we can work with usual Hamiltonian tools (existence of global canonical coordinates, Liouville's theorem, symplectic reduction, etc).
-Let us call this intersection $\mcP$, such that $\mcP=\mcT\cap\mcN\subset\mcM$.
-Interestingly, since $C^a=0$ implies $S_\star=0$, only a 1-dimensional family of symplectic leaves $\mcN$ actually intersect $\mcT$: those with $(S_\circ,S_\star)\in\RR\times\{0\}$.
-Therefore, $\text{dim}(\mcP)=\text{dim}(\mcT)-1$, i.e.,
+Being in $\mcT$ implies that all solutions to Hamilton's equations satisfy the TD SSC \emph{by construction}, and being in $\mcN$ implies that the (projected) Poisson structure is free of degeneracies and we can work with usual Hamiltonian tools (existence of global canonical coordinates, Liouville's theorem, symplectic reduction, etc).
+Let us call this intersection $\mcP$: